Mata Amritanandamayi – FAQ on Amma

 Amma (meaning, mother) is Mata Amritanandamayi, a lady Hindu Saint, a God-realized (or self-realized) sage, a true knower of Universal Self (Brahma Gnyani) , who is considered an Avatar (God descended to earth in Human form, according to Hindu beliefs) and a Satguru (a spiritual teacher of the highest order) whose expression of divinity is through her unsurpassed expression of love towards all beings.

-How old is Amma?
-What was her original name?
-Where was she born?
+What was Amma’s original name?
+When and Where was she born?
 Who are her parents?
 Where is her place?

-Her father’s name is Sugunananthan and her mother’s name is Dhamayanti.
+Amma’s father’s name is Sugunananthan and her mother’s name is Damayanti Amma.
 Sudhamani was their third child.
 Sudhamani had 4 brothers (one elder and the rest younger) and 3 sisters (one elder and the rest, younger).

 It is in this small village is her Ashram Mata Amritanandamayi Math is situated.
 This place is now called Amtitapuri.
 In the limited strip of land between the Arabian sea and back waters, the Ashram’s sprawling complex comprising of a temple, a large Darshan Hall and a few multi-storeyed residential apartments for all her disciples and devotees is situated.